An illustration of three people with zebra heads crossing a zebra crossing in a 3D voxel art style on a blue background

 ✊🏾 Attending a protest

 When it comes to attending a protest, there are many, many considerations depending on where you are and who you are.
-In this guide, we are only going to make recommendations related to uses of technology.
+In this guide, we are only going to make general recommendations related to technology.

 Things to do before you go